Centre for Addiction and Mental Health

 Dr. Agid’s research focus is psychopharmacology in schizophrenia, specifically early response to antipsychotic medications and early predictors of response.
 His work has uncovered a new “early onset of action” hypothesis of antipsychotics, which has impacted current practice guidelines for the treatment of schizophrenia.

 As the medical leader of the HIP team, Dr. Agid initiated an algorithm-based treatment approach for first-episode schizophrenia while collecting extensive clinical data regarding treatment response.
 This algorithm was implemented in order to optimize antipsychotic treatment during the earliest stages of the illness, a critical time period in terms of longer-term outcomes.
 This systematic and standardized approach has resulted in a large and comprehensive database; the published data to date have provided clear, empiric evidence that clinicians can use in approaching the pharmacological management of first-episode schizophrenia.
 It has also challenged current practice patterns and proven valuable in examining trajectories of response.

-In addition, Dr. Agid is involved in investigating patterns of non-adherence, examining value systems and happiness in schizophrenia with an emphasis on the relationship to, and influence on, functional outcomes.
+In addition, Dr. Agid is involved in investigating patterns of non-adherence, and examining value systems and happiness in schizophrenia, with an emphasis on the relationship to, and influence on, functional outcomes.

 View Dr. Agid's publications on PubMed